TOMATOBABYCOMPANY.COM

 Bell (green) - Big Bertha

-We’ve grown this hybrid for three years past, and they have been pretty and huge!
-These are mostly 4-lobed, green fruits that can mature up to a full 7” long by 3 ½” across.
+We’ve grown this hybrid and they have been pretty and huge!
+These are mostly 4-lobed, green fruits that can mature up to a full 7” long by 3-1/2” across.
 These will turn deep green to red.
 Plants will continue to produce all season.
 Resists Tobacco Mosaic Virus.
 Plants grow 25” to 30” tall.
 70 days.

 (From the garden of Melissa and Darren, Walnut Ridge, AR)

-BELL - Blushing Beauty (ivory – orange - red)
+BELL - Chablis (ivory - orange - red)

 ** PADRON PEPPER – NO HEAT IF PICKED EARLY - see description under the “Hot Peppers”